lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 - A job can also be a command that reads from a pipe.
 - The typical inputs:
   - bash script for a single task
-  - a list of parameters required for each task.
+  - a list of parameters required for each task
 - Easy to match output file names with those of input files

 # Example using GNU Parallel

-Run blastp to compare 200 target protein sequences against sequence DB
+Bioinformatics tool *blastp* to compare 200 target protein sequences against sequence DB

 Serial bash script: **run-blast.sh**
 ```